UX Job Market:

 (Q1 2025)

-The UX job market is off to a rough start in 2025, with layoffs accelerating and hiring slowing across the board.
-While January showed a modest rebound in job postings, February’s wave of layoffs has cast uncertainty over the market.
+The UX job market is off to an ok start in 2025, with layoffs accelerating and hiring slowing across the board.
+While January saw a modest rebound in job postings, February’s surge in layoffs has cast uncertainty over the industry.
+The only real bright spot has been a massive uptick in jobs at startups.

 Trends Across UX Roles